iOS17/Palera1n-Jailbreak/README.md

 ## The Definitive Guide of Palera1n Jailbreak Tool

 **Features:**
-Palera1n is a semi-unththered jailbreak tool that supports iOS 11 to 17.3 (with limitations).
+Palera1n is a semi-untethered jailbreak tool that supports iOS 11 to 17.3 (with limitations).
 It's also important to remember that the tool is open-source, which means anyone can use it for educational purposes.
 Also, the Palera1n uses a bootrom exploit, making it difficult for Apple to patch.
 This means that upgrading to a newer version of iOS is pointless because this is a hardware bug that Apple cannot easily patch.
 Unlike other iOS 15 to iOS 17 jailbreak tools, palera1n jailbreak supports features like root access, tweak injection, and custom themes.

 **How it works:**
-Palera1n uses a vulnerability in the iBoot bootrom, a low-level programme that runs prior to the operating system.
+Palera1n uses a vulnerability in the iBoot bootrom, a low-level program that runs before the operating system.
 This allows Palera1n to inject code that grants root access and activates jailbreaking features.
 The jailbreak is semi-tethered, which means it must be re-applied after restarting the device.